www.body-images.com home | site map

 • Cash, T.F., & Fleming, E.C.
 (2002).
 The impact of body-image experiences: Development of the Body Image Quality of Life Inventory.
 International Journal of Eating Disorders, 31, 455-460.

 If you wish to order and print the BIQLI and the Scoring Instructions, and you agree to the above terms, CLICK the following link and provide the necessary information as requested.
+Conditions of use of the BIQLI are as follows:

 Click here for Ordering Information